SilverGrace26/SilverGrace26/README.md

 🎯 Diving deep into the latest computer vision research<br>
 🧠 Experimenting with neural network architectures<br>
 ⚙️ Learning more about 3D CV and Robotics<br>
-✍️ Writing tech blogs so that I can catch up with stuff when I forget<br><br>
+✍️ Writing tech blogs so that I can rebrush stuff when I forget<br><br>

 </td>